GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 # GEOS Compilation on Sherlock

 ## Overview
-This guide provides a step-by-step process for compiling the GEOS simulator on the Stanford Sherlock cluster.
-The compilation involves both the Third-Party Libraries (TPLs) and the GEOS simulator itself.
-These steps can be executed using a script that submits two jobs: one for the compilation of TPLs and a second for the compilation of GEOS.
+This guide provides a step-by-step process for compiling GEOS simulator on the Stanford Sherlock cluster.
+The compilation involves both Third-Party Libraries (TPLs) and GEOS.

 ### Important Note

+The shell scripts `clone.sh`, `tpls.sh`, `geos.sh` (partial scripts) and `compile_geos.sh` (main script) must be created and populated with the relevant content outlined in this document.

+To facilitate this, please follow these organizational instructions:

+* In your working directory, create a folder named `build_utils`;
+* Place the partial scripts  `clone.sh`, `tpls.sh`, `geos.sh` within the build_utils directory;
-Ensure that the CMake file (for example, `sherlock-custom.cmake`, as shown below) and the shell scripts (`clone.sh`, `tpls.sh`, `geos.sh`) are located in the same folder named `build_utils`.
-This organization is essential for the successful execution of the compilation process.
+* Ensure that the main script `compile_geos.sh` is located in your working directory at the same level as the `build_utils` folder.

+This organizational structure is relevant to ensure the successful execution of the compilation process.

-The following illustrates the proposed file structure.
+The following illustrates the files structure.
 If you run `ls` and `ls -l build_utils/` commands in your working directory, you should see something like this:

 ```
 [suid@sh04-ln04 login /home/groups/pi_suid/suid]$ ls